hneth/ds4psy/README.md

 ## Description

-This package and the corresponding books and courses provide an introduction to data science that is tailored to the needs of students in psychology, but is also suitable for students of the humanities and other biological or social sciences.
+This R package and the corresponding books and courses provide an introduction to data science that is tailored to the needs of students in psychology, but is also suitable for students of the humanities and other biological or social sciences.
 This audience typically has some